raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 This tutorial explains how to boot your Raspberry Pi 3 from a USB mass storage device such as a flash drive or USB hard disk.
 Be warned that this feature is experimental and may not work with all USB mass storage devices.

 ## Program USB Boot Mode
-Before a Pi will USB boot, it needs to be booted with a config option to enable USB boot mode.
+Before a Raspberry Pi will USB boot, it needs to be booted with a config option to enable USB boot mode.
 Enabling this config option requires a special `start.elf` and `bootcode.bin` file.
 These can be installed by using the "next" branch on rpi-update.

 Go to the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) and install Raspbian onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
-Boot the Pi.
+Boot the Raspberry Pi.

-**Note:** Make sure you verify that the system time is set correctly as incorrect dates can cause certificate validation errors in curl
+**Note:** Make sure you verify that the system time is set correctly.
+Incorrect dates can cause certificate validation errors in curl.

 First, prepare the `/boot` directory with experimental boot files:
 ```
-# If on raspbian lite you need to install rpi-update before you can use it:
+# On Raspbian Lite, you will need to install rpi-update before you can use it:
 $ sudo apt-get update; sudo apt-get install rpi-update
 $ sudo BRANCH=next rpi-update
 ```